 How do I obtain a business license in Virginia?

 The State of Virginia does not require a general business license.
-However, depending on your business type and location, you may need to obtain special licenses and permits from city and local government.
+However, depending on your business type and location, you may need to obtain special licenses and permits from the city and local government.

 How much does a business license cost in VA?

-This will depend on the license or permit your business requires.
+Virginia registration and filing fees will depend on the license or permit your business requires.
 You can consult with the City Applications website to check the license and permit requirements for your business.